iominh/minhongrails.github.io/_posts/2013-09-09-javascript-closures.md

 ---
 {% include JB/setup %}

 JavaScript can be tricky to understand.
-Look at the following examples:
+For example, look at the following functions:

 <pre>
 <code class="javascript">function logNumbers1(){